ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 For references to W3C Recommendations, use the approved citation formats at:
 http://docs.oasis-open.org/templates/w3c-recommendations-list/w3c-recommendations-list.html.

-Remove this note before submitting for publication.)
+Remove this note before submitting it for publication.)

 ## A.1 Normative References

-The following documents are referenced in such a way that some or all of their content constitutes requirements of this document.
+The following documents are referenced in such a way that some or all of their content constitute requirements of this document.

 ##### [NIST-SP-800-32]
 NIST SP 800-32, 2001, https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-32.pdf